 Early Years 0-5.
 High impact area 4: Healthy Weight, Healthy Nutrition - The early years high impact areas for Health Visiting Services.
+Perfect portions for toddler tums - Guide for parents/carers around feeding their toddler a healthy, varied and balanced diet to give them all they need to grow and be healthy.

-Fact sheet 1: early years (under 5s who are not yet walking) - Physical activity guide for children under 5 years who are not yet walking
+Fact sheet 1: early years (under 5s who are not yet walking) - Physical activity guide for children under 5 years who are not yet walkingExample menus for Early Years Settings in England - A series of example menus and associated guidance to support early years settings to offer food and drink in line with current government dietary recommendations.